French Army in World War I: Other campaigns

 While the French Army's main commitment was inevitably to the Western Front, significant forces were deployed in other theatres of war.
-These included the occupation of the German colonies of Togo and Kamerun in West Africa, participation in the Dardanelles and Palestinian campaigns against the Ottoman Empire and a diversionary offensive in the Balkans carried out in conjunction with other Allied forces.
+These included the occupation of the German colonies of Togo and Kamerun in West Africa, participation in the Dardanellesand Palestinian campaigns against the Ottoman Empire and a diversionary offensive in the Balkans carried out in conjunction with other Allied forces.

+When looking at the respective Order of battle for each of the French military forces utilised in the West African, Dardanelles and Palestine campaigns, a sizeable proportion were North African and colonial units, both European and indigenous.
+However the French reinforcements, comprising six infantry divisions, sent to the Italian Front in 1917 following the Battle of Caporetto were drawn from mainland metropolitan French units, marking a diversion of resources from the Western Front.
+On 29 March 1918, Jean César Graziani became commander of the 12th French Army Corps, amounting to the two remaining divisions stationed in Italy, and helped to repulse in June the Austrian offensive during the Battle of the Piave River.

 In addition to providing troops for combat in overseas theatres of war, the French were to assist other allies with training teams to train other nations soldiers, in particular the reconstituted Serbs and the American army.
 The biggest French training deployment to help an ally was the mission to Romania, led by Henri Berthelot, during the second half of the war.

-It could be argued the bulk of the French troops utilised in the Dardanelles and Palestine campaigns were North African and colonial units, both European and indigenous.
-However the French reinforcements, comprising six infantry divisions, sent to the Italian Front in 1917 following the Battle of Caporetto were drawn from mainland metropolitan French units, marking a diversion of resources from the Western Front.
-On 29 March 1918, Jean César Graziani became commander of the 12th French Army Corps, amounting to the two remaining divisions stationed in Italy, and helped to repulse in June the Austrian offensive during the Battle of the Piave River.

 Equipment

 Artillery

 The armament of the French field artillery in 1914 consisted almost entirely of one gun model, the 75 mm model 1897: the total allocation was 4,986 75 mm guns, of which 3,680 were part of the battle corps deployed in France and 364 were in the fortifications (the other 75 mm guns were used for training, in the colonies or in the reserves).
 This homogeneity had the advantage of facilitating logistics and maintenance.
 This endowment was completed by 128 65 mm M model 1906 guns (M for "mountain") intended for Alpine troops, as well as by a few 75 mm model 1912 guns for the horse artillery.
-It had a rate of fire of 12 to 18 rounds per minute and a maximum range of between 6-10 kilometres.
+It had a rate of fire of 12 to 18 rounds per minute and a maximum range of between 6 and 10 kilometres.

 The heavy field artillery was rather limited in 1914, especially compared to its German counterpart: the fault lies in the disagreements between the services, the lack of financing and the domination of the 75 mm.
 The armies nevertheless took with them 84 howitzers of 120 mm C model 1890 (C for "court" meaning short, nicknamed 120 mm Baquet; 126 other howitzers were in the rear) and 104 howitzers of 155 mm C TR model 1904 (C TR for "short rapid-fire", nicknamed 155 mm Rimailho.